AlphaEye420/DayZ-Modwork/Server_Tools/Expansion_TraderZone_Tools/DayZ_Exp_Traderzones_Restock_App/readme.md

     └── (Your backup trader JSON files made when in Inventory Reset Mode)
 ```
 ### Source Code:
 _The provided Open_Source/DayZ_Exp_Traderzones_Restock_App.cs will return exactly what is in the zip folder so long as you have setup the /Traderzones & /USER folders' files correctly.
-Create a C# Console app project in Visual Studio, and use this provide .cs as your program.cs, and with folder structure, you have a mod-able version of this app._ :-)
+Create a C# Console app project in Visual Studio, and use the provided .cs as your program.cs, and with folder structure, you have a mod-able version of this app._ :-)